breatheco-de/exercise-contact-list-context/README.md

 ### One component:

-ContactCard: it just displays one contact.
+ContactCard: It just displays one contact.

 ## 💡 Hints: